Nanosim-LIG/boast/README.md

     010:0> BOAST::close p
     }

-Defining a Complete Procedure {#defining-a-complete-procedure .unnumbered}
+Defining a Complete Procedure
 -----------------------------

-Listing [lst:complete~p~rocedure] shows how to define a procedure and the associated code.
-Note that here the parameters of the procedure have been associated a direction: one, *a*, is an input parameter while the other is an output parameter.
+Following Listing shows how to define a procedure and the associated code.
+Note that here the parameters of the procedure have been associated a direction: one, *a*, is an input parameter while the other, *b*, is an output parameter.

     011:0> BOAST::lang = BOAST::FORTRAN
     012:0> a = BOAST::Real( "a", :dir => :in)